 …this is a New Old Car.

 My name is Andre Clemente, founder of New Old Cars LLC and one of the biggest car nuts you will ever meet.
 I have been a dedicated, passionate car hunter long before I could legally get behind the wheel of one.
-Years of experience in the buying and selling of cars as a personal business and working for a classic car/sports car dealership has taught me the true value of an honest car – a well kept, original, unrestored gem that has been pampered its entire life.
+Years of experience buying, driving, preserving, and selling cars as a hobby and working for a classic car/sports car dealership has taught me the true value of an honest car – a well kept, original, unrestored gem that has been pampered its entire life.
 No questionable stories, no tricks, no fishy sellers – these cars have nothing to hide.

 Having owned and sold 30 cars by age 23 and selling twice as many while in the biz, it became obvious which cars I wanted to deal with: the low mileage survivors.
 Or, as I like to call them … the new old cars.
 It came to a point where I refused to buy and sell anything less to my customers – these pristine cars were the easiest to find buyers for, and everyone was after them.
 Since then, I’ve had the itch to find the nicest, most original New Old Cars out there!